GLOBAL MARKETS-Asian shares dip as commodities ease, bitcoin licks wounds

 World shares have rallied since the start of this year on prospects of strong global growth and improving earnings in the U.S. and elsewhere.

-Indeed, MSCI’s broadest gauge of the world’s stock markets rose 0.3 percent to another record high on Tuesday, extending its gain so far this month to 4.2 percent.
+Indeed, MSCI’s broadest gauge of the world’s stock markets rose 0.3 percent to another rocord high on Tuesday, extending its gain so far this month to 4.2 percent.

 “U.S. corporate earnings are beating estimates more than usual.
 People have been talking about ‘goldilocks economy’,” said Soichiro Monji, chief strategist at Daiwa SB Investments, adding market fundamentals remain solid.
 “Now they are starting to think a ‘red-hot’ economy may be a better description.”